brianbraatz/brianbraatz.github.io/content/post/Articles/NEW/Protobuf Explained.md

   - GoLang
 draft: false
 weight: 278
-lastmod: 2025-02-03T15:36:06.240Z
+lastmod: 2025-02-07T18:11:54.594Z
 ---
 # Protobuf: The Not-So-Secret Sauce Behind Efficient Data Serialization

 Ever tried sending a massive JSON file over the network and thought, "There has to be a better way"?
-W

 ## What's Protobuf, Anyway?